 1. Applying bold typography

-Bold typography in emails is the #1 trend for 2018.
+Bold typography in emails is one of the most popular email marketing strategies for 2021 and days to come.
 Many companies now apply it to emphasize the most important phrases or to draw our attention to their slogan.

-What is so great about this email by Formula 1: perfect color combination – black background, red logo and white inscription.
+What is so great about this email template design by Formula 1: perfect color combination – black background, red logo and white inscription.
 They go together well, yet they do contrast well, too.

 Please, do not write entire texts in bold typography.
 This will make your HTML email template look messy and un-neat.
 Besides, long texts are better read when no additional style was applied to them.